paulllee/dotfiles/editors.md

-# vscode
+# editors

-Everything needed to set up my VSCode workspace.

-1. Install `JetBrainsMono Nerd Font Mono`.
-2. Install the following extensions:
+Setup instructions for my editors of choice.

+## neovim

+1. Before launching up neovim, run the following commands in your **dotfiles** directory:
+    ```sh
+    pixi init
+    pixi add nodejs
     ```
+2. Launch up neovim and wait for `pyright` to install.
+3. After it completes, you can delete the `pixi` related directories and files in the cwd.

+## vscode

+1. Launch up vscode and install the following extensions:
+    ```
     Catppuccin.catppuccin-vsc
     vscodevim.vim
     ```
-3. Use the configuration below for `settings.json`:
+2. Use the configuration below for `settings.json`:
     ```json
     {
         "breadcrumbs.enabled": false,